-TTUHSC El Paso does not tolerate discrimination or harassment of students based on or related to sex, race, national origin, religion, age, disability, status as a covered veteran, or other protected categories, classes, or characteristics.
-While sexual orientation is not a protected category under state or federal law, it is TTUHSC El Paso policy not to discriminate on this basis.
-Actions related to admission, discipline, housing, extracurricular and academic opportunities shall not be made based on a student's protected status.
-Discriminatory behavior is prohibited regardless of the manner in which it is exhibited, whether verbally, in writing, or electronically displayed or conveyed.
-Individuals who violate these policies and laws are subject to disciplinary action, up to and including expulsion.
+The University does not tolerate discrimination or harassment based on or related to sex, which includes pregnancy, race, color, religion, national origin, age, disability, genetic information, status as a protected veteran, or other protected categories, classes, or characteristics.
+While sexual orientation and gender identity are not explicitly protected categories under state or federal law, it is the University's policy notto discriminate in employment, admission, or use of programs, activities, facilities, or services on these bases.

+The University expects all members of the University Community to comply with the law.
+Members of the University Community who violate University policies and laws maybe subject to disciplinary action, up to and including termination of employment, expulsion from the University, or being barred from University premises and events.